Boeing 737 MAX: 737 MAX 7

 At the July 2016 Farnborough Air Show, Boeing announced that the MAX 7, originally based on the 737-700, will accommodate two more seat rows than the 737-700 for 138 seats.
 Compared to the 737-700, the MAX 7 has a pair of over-wing exit doors rather than the single-door, a 46 in longer aft fuselage and a 30 in longer forward fuselage, structural re-gauging and strengthening, and systems and interior modifications to accommodate the longer length.
 The MAX 7 uses the same wing and landing gear as the MAX 8.
 It is expected to fly 1000 nmi farther than the -700 with 18% lower fuel costs per seat.
 Boeing predicts that the MAX 7 will carry 12 more passengers 400 nmi farther than A319neo with seven percent lower operating costs per seat.

 Production on the first 65 ft wing spar for the 737 MAX 7 began in October 2017.
 Assembly of the first flight-test aircraft began on November 22, 2017, and was rolled out of the factory on February 5, 2018.
 The MAX 7 took off for its first flight on March 16, 2018, from the factory in Renton, Washington, and flew for three hours over Washington state.
 It reached 250 kn and 25,000 ft, performed a low approach, systems checks and an inflight engine restart, and landed at Boeing's flight test center in Moses Lake, Washington.

 Entry into service with launch operator Southwest Airlines was originally expected in January 2019; however, it has been repeatedly delayed.
 Southwest had ordered a total of 234 MAX 7s.
 WestJet also ordered 22 MAX 7s, but later converted those into MAX 8s amid the delays.
 In 2022, Southwest announced that it would take early delivery of its MAX 8 orders to make up for the delay of the MAX 7.
-In January 2024, Southwest removed the MAX 7 from future fleet planning, but the company said that it remained committed to the type and was willing to wait until 2026 or 2027 for first delivery.
+In January 2024, Southwest removed the MAX 7 from future fleet planning, but the company said that it remained committed to the type and was willing to wait for first delivery.

-As of July 2025, the certification of the type has been pushed into 2026, as Boeing had not yet to finalized a design to address a safety issue with the jet's engine anti-ice system.
+Boeing completed the anti-ice redesign in November 2025, solving a major hurdle in the aircraft type's certification process.
+The MAX 7 was certified by the FAA on August 3, 2026.
 The aircraft's first delivery is expected to be to a Boeing Business Jet customer.